Scaling properties of scale-free networks in degree-thresholding renormalization flows: Introduction

-In the following years, another important feature of networks, self-similarity~\cite{Song2005}, has also been discovered by borrowing concepts related to the renormalization group~\cite{Kadanoff2000} in statistical physics.
+In the following years, another important property of networks, self-similarity~\cite{Song2005}, has also been discovered by borrowing concepts related to the renormalization group~\cite{Kadanoff2000} in statistical physics.
 Some major works include: Song {\it et al.}~\cite{Song2005} proposed a box-covering renormalization (BCR) method based on shortest path lengths between network nodes to reduce the size of the network, and they found that the degree distribution of real networks such as WWW remained approximately unchanged during the BCR iteration.
-Serrano {\it et al.}~\cite{Serrano2008} presented a simple degree-thresholding renormalization (DTR) scheme for mining the self-similar properties of real networks.
-Recently, Garc\'ia-P\'erez {\it et al.}~\cite{Garcia2018} offered a network geometric renormalization (GR) approach in the context of the hidden metric space model, which provides another insight for studying the structural symmetry of networks.
-In short, the significance of renormalization of the network is to find smaller replicas to replace the original network, so as to effectively explore the self-similarity of the real network.
-These approachs achieve good results for specific scenarios, but in contrast to DTR, GR and BCR all require special assumptions, such as embedding the network into space or based on the shortest path length~\cite{Serafino2021}.
+Serrano {\it et al.}~\cite{Serrano2008} presented a simple degree-thresholding renormalization (DTR) technique for mining the self-similar properties of real networks.
+Recently, Garc\'ia-P\'erez {\it et al.}~\cite{Garcia2018} offered a network geometric renormalization (GR) approach in the context of the hidden metric space model~\cite{Serrano2008,Yi2021,Huang2020,Cui2019,Chen2022}, which provides another insight for studying the structural symmetry of networks. {Precisely, the BCR depends on the shortest path length between nodes, and the GR requires embedding the network into a hidden space~\cite{Serafino2021}.
+Their core idea is to coarse-graining multiple nodes into a supernode to produce smaller-scale replica networks.
+In contrast, the DTR procedure induces a smaller-scale subgraph by extracting nodes larger than a given degree threshold in the initial network.
+Technically, the DTR procedure is easier to execute.} In short, the significance of renormalization of the network is to find smaller-replicas to replace the original network, so as to effectively explore the self-similarity of the real network.